TalariaSoftware/ncmanager-help/minutes/index.md

 ## Why take minutes

-### Regulatory requirements
+### Legal requirements

 The Board
 of Neighborhood Commissioners
 requires that
-NC boards
+neighborhood council boards
 keep written minutes
 of all board meetings.[^bonc201601]

-NC Bylaws may
-often require
-that minutes are taken
+The neighborhood council's bylaws often require that minutes are taken at committee meetings as well.[^bylawscommitteeminutes]
-at committee meetings.[^bylawscommitteeminutes]

-Parlimentary procedure
+Finally, parliamentary procedure
 also requires
 minute taking.[^ronr36]